Know Your Noodle: The Ultimate Guide to Asian Noodles

 This is another common form of rice noodle used commonly in the Asian cuisine.
 Due to the thinness of its shape, vermicelli rice noodle is widely used for cold salads.
 They are much longer than the other types of rice noodles.
 These noodles take only 3 to 4 minutes of soaking in warm water to soften.
 If you want to use them in stir-fries, then prepare your meat and vegetables first by sautéing them and throwing in the rice noodle toward the end just to incorporate the mixture.

 Here is a quick classic recipe you can try at home: sauté some vegetables like broccoli, carrots, ginger and bean sprouts.
-Then make a past by combining sesame oil, soy sauce, fish sauce, chili paste and brown sugar.
+Then make a paste by combining sesame oil, soy sauce, fish sauce, chili paste and brown sugar.
 Add the paste to the wok and cook until caramelized.
 Then add the rice vermicelli noodles.
 Finally, finish it off with crunchy fried tofu.
 For a salad, you can use the same dressing on cold rice vermicelli noodles and grated vegetables such as beetroot, carrot, raw papaya and bean sprouts.

 In the noodle aisle of your grocery store, you are likely to find rice noodle under the names Pad Thai noodle or rice thread.
 However, be careful it is not the same as cellophane or glass noodle.
 Vermicelli rice noodles can also be deep-fried until golden and crispy.
 This crunchy element can be used to garnish other dishes and salads.